What are the potential security risks involved in using PHP to edit htaccess and htuser files?

 Related Questions

-- What are some best practices for sorting arrays in PHP based on specific criteria?
+- What are some best practices for optimizing the efficiency of pathfinding algorithms in PHP when dealing with complex arrays?